WorldHealthOrganization/smart-ig-empty/input/pagecontent/index.md

 - <a href="data-models-and-exchange.html">Data Models and Exchange</a> - contains the data models and data exchange protocols with actors and transactions defined.
 - <a href="deployment.html">Deployment Guidance </a> - contains relevant technical specifications and guidance, testing resources, reference implementation materials, and supporting guidance for adaptation to local contexts.

-This guide is prepared to facilitate digital implementation of WHO Immunization guidelines by providing FHIR-based computable representations of and implementation guidance for using the key components of the WHO Immunization digital adaptation kit (DAK):
+This guide is prepared to facilitate digital implementation of WHO <mark>[insert health domain here]</mark> guidelines by providing FHIR-based computable representations of and implementation guidance for using the key components of the WHO <mark>[insert health domain here]</mark> digital adaptation kit (DAK):

 * Health Interventions & Recommendations
 * Generic Personas